WongtonMein/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 - Select the customer_id and SUM the total amount spent per customer
 - Combine the Sales and Menu tables using a JOIN on their respective product_id values
 - The SUM (or aggregated) results are then grouped by customer_id using the GROUP BY function
+- The customer_id values are then arranged in order alphabetically using the ORDER BY function

 Results:
 | customer_id | total_amount_spent |